Dogs and Fireworks: 7 Tips to Help Nervous Pups

 CREATE A SAFE SPACE

-Trainer Mikkel Becker suggests setting up the fortress well before fireworks season.
-This allows plenty of time for a dog to acclimate and bond with the new environment.
-Keeping the door open gives your pet freedom to roam in and out as they grow more comfortable spending time in their safe space.
+Keeping the door open also gives your pet freedom to go in and out as they grow more comfortable spending time in their new safe space.

 COOK UP DISTRACTIONS

-“Before the fireworks start, cook up an irresistible food such as chicken breast, special meat or salmon cookies, microwave tiny bits of nitrate-free hot dogs, popcorn.
+Before the fireworks start, cook up irresistible food such as chicken breast, special meat or salmon cookies, microwave tiny bits of nitrate-free hot dogs, and popcorn.
 Stock a treat bag.
-Feed one piece at a time to your dog throughout the fireworks to countercondition and distract.
-If your dog is willing, make a game of it and ask her sit, down, 'find it', shake hands and other distracting cues.
+Feed one piece at a time to your dog throughout the fireworks to counter condition and distract.
+If your dog is willing, make a game of it and ask her to sit down, “find it,” shake hands and other distracting cues.
 Freeze a Kong with kibble mixed with baby food.
-Feed dinner through the toy.”
+Feed dinner through the toy.
+(Reisner, 2014)

 ID YOUR PET